 Ohio short term health insurance is the least expensive type of medical coverage.
-If you are a recent high school or college graduate that is no longer covered under a parent’s policy, unemployed, between jobs, a seasonal employee, temporarily uninsured or just waiting for other coverage to begin, then a temporary policy might be your best option.
+If you are a recent high school or college graduate that is no longer covered under a parent’s policy, unemployed, between jobs, a seasonal employee, currently uninsured or just waiting for other coverage to begin, then a temporary policy might be your best option.
 We guarantee that the quotes you view on our website are the lowest available rates allowed by each carrier.

 Also, if you are employed part-time or temporarily laid off, on strike, or on Cobra, you may need this type of plan.
-Temporary health insurance is extremely cheap and is available from the top insurers such as Anthem Blue Cross, UnitedHealthOne (formerly UnitedHealthCare), Medical Mutual, Assurant and Humana.
+ST health insurance is extremely cheap and is available from the top insurers such as Anthem Blue Cross, UnitedHealthOne (formerly UnitedHealthCare), Medical Mutual, Assurant and Humana.